E.GO Life

-The e.GO Life is an electrically powered, four-seater microcar from Next.e.GO Mobile SE in Aachen, which has been in production since April 2019, has a range of 140 km (WLTP) and a battery capacity of 21,5 kWh.
+The e.GO Life is an electrically powered, four-seater microcar from Next.e.GO Mobile SE in Aachen, which had been in production since April 2019, It has a battery capacity of 21,5 kWh with a range of 140 km (WLTP), but offers no fast charging for road trips.
 The aluminium space frame chassis and thermoplastic outer skin makes it not only very durable but also sustainable.
 The production for the e.GO Life started in 2019 and the first cars were delivered to customers in May 2019.
+After a relaunch, it was discontinued by 2024.